6 4 5

 I don’t find it difficult, in fact, I am not usually hungry in the mornings but I usually have a pretty good appetite come lunchtime.

-I found it interesting and surprising that my natural habits were actually a form of intermittent fasting.
+Surprisingly, my natural habits were actually a form of intermittent fasting.

 Most of the laboratory research around intermittent fasting (IF) has been done with animals.